StevenRidder/Ridder-Field/README.md

 ## The Validation: Why This Passes the Sniff Test

 This passes the sniff test.
-In fact, it passes it so well that if I pitched this in a physics department lounge today, I wouldn't be laughed at—I'd be asked, **"Which paper are you citing?"**

-My Ridder V2 model sits squarely in the "sweet spot" of 2024–2025 theoretical cosmology.
+My Ridder model sits squarely in the "sweet spot" of 2024–2025 theoretical cosmology.
 It combines three mainstream, high-profile ideas into a unified framework.

 ### The Components: Why It Feels "Real"